vinyldns/rfcs/text/0000-ptr-correspondance.md

 #### Exception Case: Different PTR records are found pointing to the new A or AAAA record set

-It is possible that other PTR record sets are found in VinylDNS that point to the new A or AAAA record set.  _Note: it would not be possible to query the DNS backend for this kind of information; however, it is possible to do the lookup for PTR records matching the FQDN of the forward record._
+It is possible that other PTR record sets are found in VinylDNS that point to the new A or AAAA record set.  _Note: it would not be possible to query the DNS backend for this kind of information; however, it is possible to do the lookup for PTR records matching the FQDN of the forward record in our own VinylDNS database._

 1. For each PTR record found, attempt to delete the record set.
 If the user does not have permission, reject the change.

 ### Create a PTR record set with PTR correspondance enabled

-_Note: This can be entered via batch or zone screen, the net action is to create an A record set.
-This case should mirror the A or AAAA record set case_

 1. System detects that a new PTR record set is to be created and the PTR correspondance flag is set to `true`
 2. Check that there is only 1 record in the PTR record set